Mausy5043/upsdiagd/README.md

 ## Additional software:
 This repo assumes you have already installed and configured `nut`.
-For an example of that, please refer to [these files](https://gitlab.com/mausy5043-installer/raspboot/tree/master/rbups)

 ## Hardware:
 Raspberry Pi 1B or better, connected to a UPS via USB cable.